Bulletin #1026, Adding a High Tunnel to Your Maine Farm: Observations from a Statewide Study

 It is best to choose the site for a high tunnel carefully and address any drainage problems before beginning construction.
 The soil must have good drainage, and water should be diverted away from the tunnel.

 Farmers specifically addressed drainage problems before construction of 23% of the tunnels in our study.
-Farmers reported drainage problems after construction of 16% of tunnels (including one that underwent pre-construction drainage work).
+Farmers reported drainage problems after the construction of 16% of tunnels (including one that underwent pre-construction drainage work).

 Proximity and space